Randy Miller (composer): Other work

-Miller has done extensive work for other film composers including: Cliff Martinez, BT, Marcelo Zarvos, David Newman and Robert Folk as an additional composer, arranger, conductor and orchestrator on films such as: Game Night, The Fast and the Furious, Contagion, What's My Name: Muhammad Ali, Breakthrough, The Best of Enemies, Stealth, Rememory, Zoolander, Summer Wars, The Flintstones, The Sandlot, Tremors, Hoffa, Tommy Boy, Police Academy 6: City Under Siege, The Company You Keep, Coneheads, I Love Trouble, Driven, Bill & Ted's Bogus Journey and Miles from Home.
+Miller has done extensive work for other film composers including: Cliff Martinez, BT, Marcelo Zarvos, David Newman and Robert Folk as an additional composer, arranger, conductor and orchestrator on films such as: Game Night, The Fast and the Furious, Contagion, What's My Name: Muhammad Ali, Breakthrough, The Best of Enemies, Stealth, Rememory, Zoolander, Summer Wars, The Flintstones, The Sandlot, Tremors, Hoffa, Tommy Boy, Police Academy 6: City Under Siege, The Company You Keep, Coneheads, I Love Trouble, Driven, Bill & Ted's Bogus Journey, and Miles from Home.

 His work for recording artists, Michael Franti and Spearhead, Kitaro, Nathan Pacheco, Sir Anthony Hopkins and BT includes string arrangements, orchestrations and conducting assignments.

 Miller has composed industrial music for Walt Disney Imagineering.

-Multimedia/immersive
+Multimedia

 In addition to working in the recorded medium, Miller has composed music for live multimedia immersive events such as: The Marvel Experience and Impressions of the West Lake (directed by Zhang Yimou).

-Background
+Academia

-Miller is the son of vocalist and entertainer Muriel King.
-At a young age he worked as a keyboardist/arranger in many hotels of the Catskills Mountains.
-He is currently on the faculty at Emerson College Los Angeles.
-He has a music composition degree from Berklee College of Music and continued his advanced studies in film scoring at the University of Southern California.
-Miller studied piano with the Bostonian pedagogue Mme.
-Margaret Chaloff.
-He maintains recording facilities in Calabasas, California, and at his Sequoia National Forest retreat.
+Miller is currently on the faculty at Emerson College in Los Angeles.